Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 INTERMEDIATE HEAT EXCHANGE BUNDLES:

-To attain the desired temperature distribution in the intermediate heat exchanger bundles the NaK mass flow rate must be the same as the primary sodium mass flow rate.
-However, the primary sodium flow cross sectional area is larger so the primary sodium linear descent velocity is smaller.
+To attain the desired full load temperature distribution in the intermediate heat exchanger bundles the NaK mass flow rate must match the sodium mass flow rate.
+However, the sodium flow cross sectional area is larger so the average sodium linear descent velocity is smaller.

-There is a ring of 48 intermediate heat exchange bundles that are immersed in the primary sodium pool in a 19 m OD, 17 m ID ring.
+There is a ring of 48 intermediate heat exchange bundles that are immersed in the sodium pool in a 18 m OD, 16 m ID ring.
 The heat exchange tubes are located between the pool surface and 6 m below the pool surface.

-The weight of the intermediate heat exchange bundles is supported by a ring shaped table located in the primary sodium pool about 8 m above primary sodium pool bottom and about 9 m radially from the pool center.
-This table is supported by a ring of steel columns and the table is horizontally stabilized by interleg connections and by the adjacent innermost steel cup primary sodium pool liner.
-The top of this table is flat to allow the supported intermediate heat exchange bundles to move back and forth radially over a distance of about 0.2 m to accommodate thermal expansion/contraction of the primary sodium pool and the radial NaK piping.
-Apart from thermal expansion the radial position of the intermediate heat exchangers is fixed by the radial NaK pipes which in turn are fixed to the NaK-salt heat exchangers and induction pumps, which are in turn are fixed to the heat exchange gallery concrete structure.
+The weight of the intermediate heat exchange bundles is supported by a ring shaped table located in the sodium pool about 8 m above primary sodium pool bottom and 8 m to 9 m radially from the pool center.
+This table is supported by a ring of steel columns and the table is horizontally stabilized by interleg connections and by the adjacent innermost steel cup sodium pool liner.
+The top of this table is flat to allow the supported intermediate heat exchange bundles to slide back and forth radially over a distance of about 0.2 m to accommodate thermal expansion/contraction of the sodium pool and the radial NaK piping.
+Apart from thermal expansion the radial position of the intermediate heat exchange bundles is fixed by the radial NaK pipes which in turn are fixed to the stem generators and induction pumps, which are in turn are fixed to the heat exchange gallery steel and concrete structure.
 Thermal expansion, at points where these pipes pass through gas tight walls, is accommodated by use of metal bellows fittings.

 The maximum outside diameter of the intermediate heat exchange manifolds is limited to: